forsyde/forsyde-io/docs/usage/catalog.markdown

  <p>
- For example, there could be a "ANSI-C" implementation, a "CUDA" implementation and a "FPGA logic area implementation" so that the memory requirements can be expressed as an associative array with these three possibilties as follow.
+ For example, there could be a "ANSI-C" implementation, a "CUDA" implementation and a "FPGA logic area implementation" so that the requirements can be expressed as an associative array with these three possibilties as follow.
  </p>